 However, now as the device gets old, and there’s that one question that everyone is asking about when the successor of the Lenovo P2 will arrive and what will it bring to the table and for how much?
-Well, in this post we’ll try to discuss that in much more detail and talk about its specs, battery capacity, design, pricing and much more.
+We are indeed talking about the Lenovo P3, and it is quite likely that we will get some rumors or leaks about the P3 in coming few weeks as the device is expected to be released around Q2 2018.

 Design and Display

 Starting with that design, Lenovo (Motorola also has its fair share in designing and manufacturing Lenovo devices) went all in this time with its big guns and crafted the P2 with all-metal unibody design and in the Lenovo P3 will we see the same design philosophy.
 The P3 will be an All-metal phone, with a distinct placement of antenna bands this time around to give a different look because in Lenovo’s world different is better.
-And there’s a great chance this time, that the company might jump on to the 18:9 screen bandwagon that every OEM does nowadays.
+And there’s a great chance this time, which the company might jump on to the 18:9 screen bandwagon that every OEM does nowadays.
+Lenovo hasn’t yet released a device with 18:9 display, so it would be quite interesting to see Lenovo’s take on this.
+There are slight chances that we might even see something like what Apple did with the iPhone X.

 Lenovo P3 Specs